-Workplace bullying is a real epidemic.
-Learn how to spot it, the effects, and what you can do to address it.
+Office bullying is a real epidemic.
+Learn how to spot it, its effects and what you can do to stop it.

 According to recent statistics, one in five Americans are bullied at work, and as many witness bullying in the workplace.
-It's an abusive behavior that currently affects 60 million people in the U.S., and is mostly carried out by people in supervisory and/or managerial positions who inflict misery on their direct reports.
-Workplace bullying refers to a type of unethical conduct, and is defined in a fairly specific manner: “harassing, offending, socially excluding someone or negatively affecting someone's work tasks…repeatedly and regularly.”
+It's abusive behavior that currently affects 60 million people in the U.S., and is mostly carried out by people in supervisory and/or managerial positions who inflict misery on their direct reports.

 Deconstructing the Bullying Behavior

 There are two characteristics that are key to understanding whether bullying is happening to you or others in your work environment:

 - The negative behavior must occur more than once.

 - The parties in conflict are not of equal strength-one has more power than the other, either because of his/her status, physical strength, social influence, or similar.